dqmis/ir2/readme.md

-# IR2 Project
+# Vec2Text Reproducability Study

-This repository contains code for UvA IR2 project.
-The project is about reproducing results from the paper ["Text Embeddings Reveal (Almost) As Much As Text"](https://arxiv.org/abs/2310.06816).
+This repository contains code for reproducing results from the paper ["Text Embeddings Reveal (Almost) As Much As Text"](https://arxiv.org/abs/2310.06816).

 > **Abstract**: This work investigates the Vec2Text method, which frames the embedding inversion problem as a controlled generation task.
 Our study aims to validate Vec2Text's ability to reconstruct text from embeddings, highlighting the privacy risks associated with embedding inversion.
 We reproduce Vec2Text's performance in both in-domain and out-of-domain settings, verifying its effectiveness while noting some discrepancies due to experimental details.
 We extend the study by exploring parameter sensitivity, password reconstruction, and embedding quantization as a defense strategy.
 The study concludes with insights into Vec2Text's robustness and potential risks, emphasizing the need for further research on embedding inversion methods and strategies to prevent them.